plashiki/backend/docs/README.md

 Since we use CloudFlare for proxying, it has a limit of 100 seconds for a WebSocket to idle.
 This way, you have two options: send keep-alive packets or reconnect every time.

-To keep things simple™ and to reduce bandwidth, to a keep-alive message is nothing more than a message containing `KA`.
+To keep things simple™ and to reduce bandwidth, a keep-alive message is nothing more than a message containing `KA`.
 That's it, just `KA`.
 In response, server will send `KAACK` (keep-alive acknowledgement).